czheo/syntax_sugar_python/README.md

 p1 | p2 | p3 | END
 # returns 6

+p = p1 | p2 | p3
+p()
+# You can invoke the pipe by calling it as a function

 # you can also put a different value in the pipe
-p = p1 | p2 | p3
 p(20)
 # returns 36
 ```